 For example, say you have $5,000 in debt on one credit card.
 Your interest rate is 15%, and your minimum payment is calculated by adding interest to 1% of the balance.
 So if you pay the $112.50 minimum required each month, it will take 266 months, more than 22 years, to pay it off.
 And you'll end up paying $5,729.21 in interest on top of the original balance.

-You could get a personal loan to consolidate all the debt into a fixed monthly payment at rates that are usually lower than average credit card rates.
+You could get a debt consolidation loan with a fixed monthly payment at rates that are usually lower than average credit card rates.

 SEARCH RATES: Check current rates and see estimated payments on Bankrate today.

 The Credit Card Accountability, Responsibility and Disclosure Act of 2009, or Credit CARD Act, makes the consequences of just paying the minimum each month a little more obvious.
 "The credit card bill must include a chart that shows if you only pay the minimum, it will take X number of years, and you will pay X amount of dollars," says Mary Ellen Nicol, a former counselor at the nonprofit credit counseling organization CredAbility (now Clearpoint) in Atlanta.
 "It's a good place to start."

 JGI/Jamie Grill/Blend Images/Getty Images